 Any misspelling of names or address corrections may be submitted to the Trustee's Office in writing; we must have the signatures of all property owners.
 Once received, this information is forwarded to the Assessor's Office.
 Please visit the Correct or Change Owner page for additional information.

 Usually taxes are a high priority debt in any type of bankruptcy.
 Taxes are generally paid in installments through a plan approved by the Bankruptcy Court.
 Upon receiving a notice of bankruptcy filing or being notified of filing, the Bankruptcy Department of the County Trustee's Office will file a claim for the full amount of taxes due plus interest, attorney fees, miscellaneous costs, etc., that were due at the time of filing.
 Interest continues to accrue at the rate that is approved by the Bankruptcy Court.

 Under federal law, the County Trustee and other collecting officials are prohibited or stayed from taking any further action in collecting realty or personalty taxes.
 This stay is effective until the bankruptcy is dismissed, discharged, or the automatic stay is ordered lifted.

-Payments may also be brought to the Trustee's Office or to one of our branch locations.
+Payments may also be brought to the Trustee’s Office at 157 Poplar Ave. or to one of our branch locations.

 Anyone in business on January 1 of the tax year is responsible for paying taxes for that entire year, even if operations ceased prior to December 31.
 If a business is no longer operating in Shelby County, contact the County Clerk’s Office at (901) 222-3000 to ensure that the business license (for those businesses requiring one) has been canceled.
 Also, advise the County Assessor at (901) 222-7002, as to the disposition of the equipment, so your account can be removed from the next year's tax roll.